 5. Helps Cope With Kidney Problems

 Corn silk tea is also a wonderful home remedy for kidney problems (5).
-It is highly effective in treating conditions that are related to the kidneys, including painful urination, urinary tract infection, bladder infection, inflammation of the urinary system, kidney stones, etc.
+It acts as a diuretic agent (1) and is highly effective in treating conditions that are related to the kidneys, including painful urination, urinary tract infection, bladder infection, inflammation of the urinary system, and kidney stones.

 6. Boosts Digestion

 This beneficial tea helps in boosting digestion and treating digestive problems (6).
 Research has shown that corn silk tea can stimulate the secretion of bile by the liver.
 This bile is stored in the gallbladder, resulting in proper digestion of food.

 7. Controls Bleeding